fraunhofer-isi/micat/doc/source/api/api.md

 https://api.micatool.eu/indicator_data

-Please note that indicator results cannot be requiested individually.
+Please note that indicator results cannot be requested individually.
 There is only this single end point and data for all calculated indicators is returned as a JSON dictionary.

-This enpoint requires following input parameters:
+This endpoint requires following input parameters:

 * **id_mode**, as query parameter in the url, also see [https://api.micatool.eu/id_mode](https://api.micatool.eu/id_mode)
-* **id_region**, as pquery parameter in the url, also see [https://api.micatool.eu/id_region](https://api.micatool.eu/id_region)
+* **id_region**, as query parameter in the url, also see [https://api.micatool.eu/id_region](https://api.micatool.eu/id_region)
 * information about **measures** and optional **parameters** as JSON payload

 Full example URL for POST request: